2211846103/FundRaiser/README.md

     ```

 # How to run
+1. Make sure a php server is running (On Laragon or XAMPP that would be starting the Apache server)
-1. In the terminal run:
+2. In the terminal run:
     ```bash
     composer run dev
     ```
+3. In your favorite browser go to http://127.0.0.1:8000
-2. enjoy :D
+4. enjoy :D

 # Creds:
 - email: admin.example.com